Special File Command Tags

 Controls how SELECT statements that retrieve single records will be generated.

-Due to an error in the processing of the SELECT statement on some MySql servers to retrieve the proper first row of a SELECT, a sub-query had to be used.
-Current versions of MySql properly support the LIMIT n option.
+Due to an error in the processing of the SELECT statement on some MySQL/MariaDB servers to retrieve the proper first row of a SELECT, a sub-query had to be used.
+Current versions of MySQL/MariaDB properly support the LIMIT n option.

 When omitted or set to N (Default), the LIMIT n option is used to restrict the data returned to a single record.